pubnub/pubnub-mcp-server/resources/sdk_docs/swift_storage-and-playback.md

 ```

-Retrieve message counts for multiple channels with different timetokens:
+#### Retrieve message counts for multiple channels with different timetokens[​](#retrieve-message-counts-for-multiple-channels-with-different-timetokens)

 ```
 1
 **
 ```

-Last updated on Sep 3, 2025**